What is Lent?

-Under current canon law in the Western rite of the Church, a day of fast is one on which Catholics who are eighteen to sixty years old are required to keep a limited fast.
-In this country you may eat a single, normal meal and have two snacks so long as these snacks do not add up to a second meal.
+Under current canon law in the Western rite of the Church, a day of fast is one on which Catholics who are eighteen to fifty-eight years old are required to keep a limited fast.
+In this country you may eat a single, normal meal and have two snacks.
 Children are not required to fast, but their parents must ensure they are properly educated in the spiritual practice of fasting.

 A day of abstinence is a day on which Catholics fourteen years and older are required to abstain from eating meat.
 (Though under the current discipline of the Western rite of the Church, fish, eggs, milk products, and foods made using animal fat are permitted, they are not in the Eastern rites.)
 Their pastor can easily dispense those with medical conditions from the requirements of fast and abstinence.

 Is there a biblical basis for abstaining from meat as a sign of repentance?

 Yes.
 The book of Daniel states, “In the third year of Cyrus king of Persia . . .
 ‘I, Daniel, mourned for three weeks.
 I ate no choice food; no meat or wine touched my lips; and I used no lotions at all until the three weeks were over'” (Dan.
 10:1-3).